kazurayam/TestClosure/README.md

 ### Caution: videos are compressed

 When I executed a Test Suite in Katalon Studio to take the [demo2A](https://drive.google.com/file/d/1sS2D8SLUwMKuarHnqBvr7WJgSs-cNJRe/view?usp=sharing), the Test Suite acutally took 20 seconds to finish processing.
 But you will find the ["movie"](https://drive.google.com/file/d/1sS2D8SLUwMKuarHnqBvr7WJgSs-cNJRe/view?usp=sharing) plays in 7 seconds.
 The movie plays far quicker than the acutal scene.
-I suppose that, while I uploaded the files, the movies are compressed to reduce the size by chomping the still frames off.
+I suppose that, while I uploaded the files to Google Drive, the movies were compressed to reduce the size by chomping the still frames off.

 ## Description

 This project includes a set of working codes.
-I will add some comments and quick pointers to the codes to read:
+Please read the source to find the detail.
+The code will tell you everything I could.

+Here I write quick pointers:

 ### Entry point